franciscovfonseca/Azure-Honey-Net-SOC/README.md

 <br>

-This was achieved by [Setting Up Virtual Machines in Azure which were Intentionally Vulnerable](https://github.com/franciscovfonseca/Setting-Up-Vulnerable-VMs-in-Azure/blob/main/README.md), lacking safeguards against the public internet.
+This was achieved by [Setting Up Virtual Machines in Azure](https://github.com/franciscovfonseca/Setting-Up-Vulnerable-VMs-in-Azure/blob/main/README.md) which were **Intentionally Vulnerable**, lacking safeguards against the public internet.

-Subsequently, by incorporating log sources into a Log Analytics Workspace, I used Microsoft Sentinel to Generate Attack Maps, Trigger Alerts, and Create Incidents.
+Subsequently, by incorporating log sources into a **Log Analytics Workspace**, I used **Microsoft Sentinel** to Generate Attack Maps, Trigger Alerts, and Create Incidents.

 Overall, this project helped me to better understand the tactics and techniques used by cyber attackers, while showcasing my ability to respond quickly and effectively to any identified issues.